 - Dependents - You or your spouse may lose the privilege to deduct any or all of your children as dependents

-- Real Estate - Selling or moving out of your marital home will affect a key tax shelter - mortgage interest and real estate taxes
+- Real Estate - Selling or moving out of your marital home can affect a key tax shelter - mortgage interest and real estate taxes, etc...

-This report gives our clients an excellent view of what they can each expect tax-wise in Year 1 of divorce, and also how much after-tax monthly cash they will have in their budget to live.
-Some spouses discover they will have to either adjust their W-4 at work to withhold more taxes, or put aside more quarterly taxes if they are self-employed.
+This report gives our clients an excellent view of what they might each expect tax-wise in Year 1 of divorce, and also how much after-tax monthly cash they will have in their budget to live.
+Some spouses discover they will have to either adjust their W-4 at work to withhold more taxes, or put aside more quarterly taxes if they are self-employed, if the divorce will result in a significantly higher tax rate for them on their individual tax return.

 If you and your spouse normally receive a tax return due to the benefits of filing as "Married Filing Jointly," you may want to consider delaying the official divorce decree until after you file taxes one last time.
 Depending on your circumstances, this can give you more flexibility in finalizing the settlement.